Huawei Nova 3i review: All Sell, No Soul

 Design - Look, Feel and Features

 The lack of any IP-ratings here feels like a key drawback.
-These days, even mid-tier devices are earning their stripes when it comes to water-resistance and the absence of any such durability cert here does leave the Nova 3i wanting.
-It also lacks in any sort of fast or wireless charging compared to flagship counterparts.
+These days, even mid-tier devices are earning their stripes when it comes to water-resistance and the absence of any such durability certification here does leave the Nova 3i wanting.
+It also lacks in any sort of fast or wireless charging - which does put at a disadvantage to both flagship fare and more contemporary alternatives.

 Next Page: Camera, Performance, The Bottom Line